 Dr. Miguel Cardona, U.S. Secretary of Education

-As the nation’s early childhood programs, PreK-12 schools, colleges and universities, and institutions of postsecondary education continue to reopen, a distinct focus on expanding equity in education must be top of mind.
-Communities have responded to the pandemic in innovative ways to ensure that young children, students, and families continue to have access to the tools they need to succeed regardless of location or circumstance.
-Whether addressing connectivity needs, providing necessities, collaborating with community stakeholders or supporting young children and students from a wide variety of backgrounds, providers from early childhood education to higher education have worked diligently throughout the pandemic to ensure that young children and students continue to succeed.
-Now, as young children and students continue to return to the classroom and programs, educational equity remains a central element in reopening plans.
+As the nation’s PreK-12 schools, early childhood programs, colleges and universities, and institutions of higher education continue to recover from the effects of the pandemic, a distinct focus on expanding equity in education must remain top of mind.
+Communities have responded to the pandemic in innovative ways to ensure that students, young children, and families continue to have access to the tools they need to succeed, regardless of location or circumstance.
+Whether addressing connectivity needs, improving ventilation and air quality, providing necessities, collaborating with community stakeholders, or supporting students and young children from a wide variety of backgrounds, providers from early childhood education to higher education have worked diligently throughout the pandemic to ensure that students and young children continue to succeed.
+Now, as school communities work to not only recover, but thrive, educational equity remains a central element in academic planning.

-The resources on this page share early childhood program, school and campus strategies that specifically address equity.
-Early childhood providers, teachers, faculty, staff, early childhood programs, schools, districts, institutions of higher education, other places of educational instruction and States may use these lessons learned, best practices and Federal resources to create inclusive plans of action to support early childhood educators, teachers, faculty and staff returning to early childhood programs, schools, and campus.
+The resources on this page share school, early childhood program, and campus strategies that specifically address equity.
+Teachers, early childhood providers, faculty, staff, schools, districts, early childhood programs, institutions of higher education, other places of educational instruction, and States may use these lessons learned, best practices, and Federal resources to ensure equity within all aspects of their education systems and to provide ongoing supports to those most impacted by the pandemic.

-Have a lessons learned or best practice focused on helping to ensure equity as schools and campuses work to continually reopen during the COVID-19 pandemic?
+Have a lessons learned or best practice focused on helping to ensure equity as schools and campuses continue to recover from the pandemic?
 Visit the Best Practices Submission page to view details on submission requirements, and then e-mail Bestpracticesclearinghouse@ed.gov to share your lessons learned or best practice.

 Have feedback to share on a resource accessed on the Clearinghouse site?
 We want to hear from you.
 Select the button below to share your feedback with the U.S. Department of Education and the Clearinghouse team.